AlmudenaZhou/azure-ml-fine-food-review/README.md

 **Pipeline Steps:**

-- Text Processing: Applies the same cleaning and tokenization steps as in training.
+- **Text Processing:** Applies the same cleaning and tokenization steps as in training.
-- Text-to-Vector Conversion: Transforms input text into vectors using the registered vectorizer.
+- **Text-to-Vector Conversion:** Transforms input text into vectors using the registered vectorizer.
-- Model Prediction: Generates predictions using the trained model
+- **Model Prediction:** Generates predictions using the trained model.

 **Azure ML Execution:**
 Run this pipeline on [this script](./create_azure_inference_pipeline.py).
 After execution, publish the pipeline.